Students coming to the U.S. may have a choice between three likely visas:

 Both F-1 and J-1 visa holders (but not M-1s) may work at on campus jobs.
 They are limited to 20 hours per week during the school term, but can do full-time work during official school breaks.

 Many students wish to find jobs off campus, however, to gain experience with actual U.S. businesses or other employers.
 A J-1 visa holder may remain in the U.S. for up to 18 months after graduation for the purpose of working in a practical training position.
-F-1 student visa holders are limited to 12 months of practical training employment.
+Most F-1 student visa holders are limited to 12 months of practical training employment.
+Graduates with STEM degrees (science, technology, engineering, or mathematics) may be eligible to apply for an additional 24 months.
 M-1 students are limited to a mere six months.

 The accompanying spouses and children of J-1 visa holders have more opportunities than those of F-1 or M-1 students.
 J-2 visa-holding dependents may study in the U.S. with no restrictions, and may work on- or off-campus after obtaining USCIS work authorization, so long as their earnings are not to support the J-1 student.